Thursday, June 26, 2014

 Full Moon over Datca

-Not quite moonlight: Datca
+Not quite moonlight: the bright party lights of Datca

 We are currently sitting in a marina in Kusadasi, civilization close at hand with 4 vast cruise ships lining nearby docks.
 This is the stop off point for visits to Ephesus, but even so, it is a popular resort area for British and Russians.
 We know this for sure because the local Migros (supermarket) has bacon.
 Our end of the dock could well be renamed “kangaroo corner” as we’ve bumped into Aussies on boats by the bucket load since docking. ("Awatea" - yes, I know a Kiwi & "Apricari" with an electric motored bike that I'm now lusting after!)